 - Browse through our stories for ideas and inspiration, and then come back to share your own success stories as your local efforts expand and deepen.

-- Hear more about our common agenda for achieving reading proficiency by third grade.
+- Hear more about our four-pillar framework for achieving reading proficiency by third grade.

 - Check out relevant data points for monitoring the progress of conditions related to achieving reading proficiency by third grade—and use our data tools.

 - Find more resources to assist your child.

 - Use the Community Locator to see if your community has joined the Campaign and, if not, find out how to bring yours together to get kids reading.